-In certain circumstances, some services which are paid for, or property which was bought using certain types of your foreign income or, in limited cases, your foreign chargeable gains can be brought to the UK without being chargeable to UK tax.
+In certain circumstances, some services which are paid for, or property which was purchased out of your relevant foreign income, foreign employment income or foreign chargeable gains can be brought to the UK without being chargeable to UK tax.

 These exemptions include:

-- certain items of clothing, footwear, jewellery that are brought to the UK for your personal use.
-If you sell the property in the UK it will no longer qualify for the exemption and will be a remittance - works of art and similar items which you bring to the UK for public display or repair.
-Also any such items that are only in the UK temporarily - certain items with a notional value of less than £1,000.
+- Certain items of clothing, footwear, jewellery that are brought to the UK for your personal use.
+If you sell the items in the UK they will no longer qualify for the exemption and will be a remittance. - Works of art and similar items which you bring to the UK for public display or repair.
+Also any such items that are only in the UK temporarily. - Certain items with a notional value of less than £1,000.